 My Period Style Scene Study class focuses primarily on the Restoration/Georgian and Victorian/Edwardian periods, as they are the most frequently produced and farthest from our modern style of movement.
 This class could also include Elizabethan and potentially even Early American Classic (Williams, Miller, etc.).
 In my Period Style class, not only do I teach the students how to move as people did in those time periods, but why they moved the way they did.
 Understanding the why and the ins and outs of those societies makes it much easier to translate the movement into organic, honest work.
 That is my goal with Period Style – to have the actors moving in a style quite unlike their own, but to be able to inhabit it honestly and truthfully.
 We take this and apply it to scene work from the appropriate period.
 It’s very advanced acting, but extremely valuable if one is going to work well and truthfully in these time periods.

 When the body is constrained, the voice cannot work the way it should.
-I find the freedom and “NO APOLOGIES” that students develop from the Williamson movement work helps the breath and voice work immensely.
+I find the freedom and “NO APOLOGIES” that helps the breath and voice work to achieve

 WORKSHOPS AND SPEAKING ENGAGEMENTS

 Joy is available for theatre, film, television, photography and other media departments.